 - Merge the branch to the stable, the sprint branch.
 That means that the code gets to master only after the stable build is all-green.
 Run the tests on each merge, of course.
 Just do it.

 Run the tests as frequently as possible.
-You’ll periodically catch flaky tests that fail from time to time depending on the instability of the tests themselves, unstable testing, time and day issues, infrastructure issues.
+You’ll periodically catch flaky tests that fail from time to time depending on the instability of the tests themselves, unstable testing, time and day issues, and infrastructure issues.

 As a conclusion

 All the tools and approaches might seem obvious, but if you stick with them all the time, you’ll see how the efficiency of testing efforts boosts.
-Let’s look through all the steps to set TestOps’ish pattern in your testing:
+Let’s look through all the steps to set up a TestOps’ish pattern in your testing: